yuvalati/GISml-Technion2024/Analisys_methods.md

 #### Key Steps:
 - **Objective Function**: An objective function is defined that combines the model training process and the evaluation metric.
 - **Search Space Definition**: Optuna searches over a defined range of hyperparameters, including:
-  - Number of estimators (for ensemble models like Random Forest)
+  - Number of estimators - For models like Random Forest, this determine the number of decision trees within the model of RF.
-  - Maximum tree depth
+  - Maximum tree depth - Defines the maximum possible depth, that each decision tree can contain.
-  - Minimum samples required to split a node
+  - Minimum samples required to split a node - A threshold value that defines the minimum samples required for a node in the decision tree before being splitted.
 - **Optimization Process**: Optuna uses several techniques to efficiently search through hyperparameters and find the best combination that minimizes the loss function.
 - **Results**: The best hyperparameters are saved and used for further model evaluation.